creichert/stack-tag/README.md

 ## Features

-- Tagging is done based on snapshots.
+- Tag files are based on snapshots.
 All generated tags will correspond to the exact matching version found in the active `resolver`

 - Tag files are cached.
 Dependencies only need to be downloaded once per snapshot.